Inventory Control

 Introduction

-The advice presented in this post are solely based on my three-year experience in inventory management at my hospital.
+The advice presented in this post are solely based on my four-year experience in inventory management at my hospital.
 Hopefully, these will serve as some tips when you are new to inventory management.

 As the rule of thumb, we should practice FEFO principle (i.e. First Expiry First Out).